CENsBonn/fMRI/analysis-decoding.md

 {doc}`SPM dataset<analysis-data>`:
 predicting whether the participant was listening to the auditory stimulus or at rest, using only the brain activity patterns.
+The following code uses the Nilearn `Decoder` class to train a Support Vector Classifier in order to predict the experimental condition from brain activity patterns.
+The prediction accuracy is calculated based on 5-fold
+cross-validation:

 ```python
 import numpy as np